Fujifilm X-T200 vs Nikon Z50

 It is notable that the X-T200 has a headphone jack, which is not present on the Z50 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both the X-T200 and the Z50 are recent models that are part of the current product line-up.
 The X-T200 replaced the earlier Fujifilm X-T100, while the Z50 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-T200 and Z50 can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Nikon Z50 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T200 and the Nikon Z50?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.